BinomialLLC/basis_universal/README.md

 https://gpuopen.com/gaming-product/compressonator/
 https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/

 To use .basis files in an application, you only need the files in the "transcoder" directory.
 The entire transcoder lives in a single .cpp file: transcoder/basisu_transcoder.cpp.
-If compiling with gcc/clang, be sure strict aliasing is disabled when compiling this file: -fno-strict-aliasing
+If compiling with gcc/clang, be sure strict aliasing is disabled when compiling this file, as I have not tested either the encoder or transcoder with strict aliasing enabled: -fno-strict-aliasing (The Linux kernel is also compiled with this option.)

 To use the transcoder, #include "transcoder/basisu_transcoder.h" and "transcoder/basisu_global_selector_palette.h".
 Call basist::basisu_transcoder_init() a single time (probably at startup).
 Also, probably at startup, you need to create a single instance of the basist::etc1_global_selector_codebook class, like this: